Quick Look at the Best Credit Cards for Travel:

 Best for Premium Hotel Rewards: Hilton Honors American Express Card

-You can also enjoy complimentary Hilton Honors Silver status with your card.
-Or spend $20,000 on eligible purchases in a calendar year and earn an upgrade to Hilton Honors Gold status through the end of the next calendar year.
+There are no foreign transaction fees, no annual fee, and you can also enjoy complimentary Hilton Honors Silver status with your Card.
+Plus, spend $20,000 on eligible purchases on your Card in a calendar year and you can earn an upgrade to Hilton Honors Gold status through the end of the next calendar year.

 Best for Airline Rewards: United℠ Explorer Card